Vases Guide to Vase Shapes

 Each vessel in the chain has its own decorative tradition — kraters received grand mythological scenes befitting their central position, while kylikes offered intimate tondo paintings revealed only to the individual drinker.

-See also: How the Greeks Made Their Vases — the journey from clay pit to customer.
+See also: How Ancient Vases Were Made — the journey from clay pit to customer.

 References & Further Reading